hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ### 1.4 MEMO

 During the optimization, quite a few alternative plans could be created (thousands, millions, etc).
-Therefore, it is important to encode the search space efficiently, to prevent out-of-memory conditions.
+Therefore, it is important to encode the search space efficiently to prevent out-of-memory conditions.
 The so-called **MEMO** data structure is often used for this purpose.

 A **group** is a collection of equivalent operators.
 When a plan is submitted for optimization, its operators are copied and